thompsondt/osm-kerb-kit/.github/CONTRIBUTING.md

 **🛠️ After all, we're laying the groundwork** for a system that's easy to navigate, extend, and maintain.

 This shared language helps everyone understand how the pieces fit together conceptually, whether you're creating assets, assembling scenes, or writing documentation.
+We organize all of our assets in *thematic folders* under the [`library/`](/library/README.md) folder.

 ### **Environmental Features**